 Celia is a proud Michigander with a passion for multilingual education.
 She recently graduated from Suffolk University with her B.A. in Sociology and Spanish and a TESOL certificate.
 Coming from a family of educators, writers, and Spanish speakers, she’s excited to bring her experience to 826 Boston.
 When not at work, Celia can be found eating dark chocolate and contemplating the decolonization of the Latine identity.
 Unless the weather is nice, in which case she’ll most likely be salsa dancing on the beach.

-Photo of Austin Clementi
+Photo of Daphne Constantinides

 K-8 Specialist at Boston Teachers Union Pilot School